Patricia Johnson (mezzo-soprano): Recordings

-She recorded the role of the Sorceress in Dido and Aeneas in 1965, alongside Victoria de los Ángeles as Dido, with John Barbirolli conducting the English Chamber Orchestra.
+Johnson recorded the role of the Sorceress in Dido and Aeneas in 1965, alongside Victoria de los Ángeles as Dido, with John Barbirolli conducting the English Chamber Orchestra.
 The original cast of Der junge Lord recorded the opera in 1967, two years after the premiere, conducted by Christoph von Dohnányi.
 In 1968, Johnson recorded the role of Marcellina in Figaro, conducted by Karl Böhm.
 The same year, and again with Böhm, she recorded the role of Countess Geschwitz in Lulu.
+She also appeared as Lady Macbeth in a BBC television film of Verdi's Macbeth.